kleinbottle/css-colors/src/readme-test.typ

   (b) SaddleBrown: #box(width: 30mm, height: 1em, fill: css("SaddleBrown"))

 + The maroon shipped with Typst is different from the maroon specified in CSS Colors.
 Their hex codes are different as shown below.
-The CSS color is deliberately written as "Maroon: with an initial capital letter to distinguish it here.
+The CSS color is deliberately written as "Maroon" with an initial capital letter to distinguish it here.

   ```
   #import "css-colors.typ": *